| Product Alerts

 re-evaluated for its safety in cats," because "a margin of

+safety has not been established in the studies."
 The EPA reports include 35 cat deaths and 64

 life-threatening episodes that may be associated with the product.
 In

+addition, the company reported thousands of minor incidents.
 The EPA stresses that in many cases it did not

 have sufficient information for cause of death.
+The vast majority of the complaints registered

 with the EPA about the Advanced Care product actually came from the